Student Protocol for COVID-19

 If any of the following apply to you, follow the Two-Step self-reporting process.

-- They have been exposed to someone who tested positive for COVID-19
+- You have been exposed to someone who tested positive for COVID-19 and are NOT fully vaccinated

 Two-Step self-reporting protocol for students: